pzompa/PP4-Practical-Life-Hacks/README.md

 - As a user, I can like a hack after loggin in.
 - As a user, I can remove my like from a hack.
 - As a user, I can see how many likes and comments a hack has.
-- If a user is not logged in the user will be directed to log in or signup
+- If a user is not logged in the user will be directed to log in or signup page.

 ##### EPIC : Deployment